vgupta1/faculty_website/collaboration.md

 <br/>
 ### Master's and Undergraduate Students
-I sometimes computational projects suitable for *ambitious* Master's and Undergraduate students.
+I sometimes have computational projects suitable for *ambitious* Master's and Undergraduate students.
 These projects are fairly technical, so an ideal candidate would have

 * A **strong** mathematical/quantitative background.
 * A **strong** working knowledge of mathematical optimization including convex optimization and duality.